Irish Military Intelligence Service: National Security Intelligence Section

-The Directorate of Military Intelligence National Security Intelligence Section (NSIS) deals with threats to the state and the Defence Forces.
+The National Security Intelligence Section (NSIS) deals with threats to the state and the Defence Forces.
 This includes identifying, monitoring and assessing possible threats to the state and Irish national interests at home and abroad, be it by hostile intelligence services, terrorist groups and/or criminal organisations.
-Counter-intelligence forms a large part of the section's remit, in addition to fulfilling counter-terrorist, counter-subversion, counter-insurgency, counter-sabotage roles, and physical security of critical infrastructure.
+Counter-intelligence forms a large part of the section's remit, in addition to fulfilling counter-terrorist, counter-subversion, counterinsurgency, counter-sabotage roles, and physical security of critical infrastructure.
 The National Security Intelligence Section works very closely with the Garda SDU and Garda National Surveillance Unit (NSU) to spy on potential terrorism threats, particularly from Islamic terrorists and dissident republicans.
-Military Intelligence have a number of Arabic speakers in their ranks as a result of Defence Forces deployments overseas.
+Military Intelligence has a number of Arabic speakers in their ranks as a result of Defence Forces deployments overseas.

 Separately, outside of Defence Forces Headquarters, the Naval Service maintains a Naval Intelligence Cell within its Intelligence and Fishery Section at Naval Operations Command, Haulbowline Naval Base, Cork Harbour, which is responsible for the collection, collation and dissemination of Naval Intelligence.
-The Air Corps maintains an Air Intelligence Section at its HQ at Casement Aerodrome, Baldonnel, Dublin responsible for aviation intelligence.
-Army Brigades maintain their own regional intelligence function - designation "G2" - reporting into J2.
+The Air Corps maintains an Air Intelligence Section at its HQ at Casement Aerodrome, Baldonnel, County Dublin responsible for aviation intelligence.

+During 2025, a number of designated regional IMIS intelligence "hubs" were established at military installations in Ireland, reporting centrally into IMIS.

 History

 Founded in the mid-1920s following the Anglo-Irish Treaty, the Office of the Directorate of Intelligence was originally the intelligence arm of the Irish Army, hence its code-name "G2", which is a designation in NATO's continental staff system used to refer to an army intelligence, security, and information branch.
-Later the Directorate became the intelligence service for the entire Irish armed forces, hence it is now referred to as "J2" (which refers to joint services, i.e. the Army, Naval Service and Air Corps) and took on more national security roles.
+Later, the Directorate became the intelligence service for the entire Irish armed forces; it was then referred to as "J2" (which refers to joint services, i.e. the Army, Naval Service and Air Corps) and took on more national security roles.
 G2 spent much of its early efforts combating the Anti-Treaty IRA, in the Republic of Ireland, and also operated in Northern Ireland.